 - Bright, soft eyes

-- Playful actions like bows, bouncing, or rolling
+- Playful actions — bows, bouncing, rolling

 - Coming to cuddle, lick, or nudge you for attention